pjlangley/workspace/README.md

 ## Image optimisation

+Install the ImageOptim app from [brew cask](https://formulae.brew.sh/cask/imageoptim).

-Install the CLI for imageoptim from [brew](https://formulae.brew.sh/formula/imageoptim-cli).
+Install the CLI for ImageOptim from [brew](https://formulae.brew.sh/formula/imageoptim-cli).
 See the GH [repo](https://github.com/JamieMason/ImageOptim-CLI) for usage instructions, or `imageoptim --help`.